 Sure... link building will be an important part of a holistic SEO plan, but before rushing down that path, don't forget about your foundation!

-Quite simply, link optimization is the process of reviewing the existing links a site has earned to ensure that the business is getting maximum value from them.
+Quite simply, link optimization is the process of reviewing existing links a site has earned to ensure you get maximum value from them.
 Practically every site on the web can benefit from it, because relatively few legacy links are optimized for maximum SEO benefit.

 Furthermore, we all know link building can be a tedious and fruitless exercise at times.
 So taking the time to optimize links that have already been earned is an obvious place to start.
 After all, your success rate is always going to be higher for someone that has already granted you a link, as opposed to a webmaster you are contacting from scratch with a link request.

 My favorite link optimization tools are Link Diagnosis (free service) and Majestic (paid service).
 Simply enter the specific URL, and both tools spit out a report listing the inbound links a site has accrued.
 The Link Diagnosis tool also outputs a range of parameters for each link including: